 The estate is gorgeous – it is located directly next to Highway 29 North and one can drive by their location day in and day out and never know its there due to its hidden location behind the trees and bushes as well as the non signage.
 The tiny 2.5 acre vineyard on site is planted entirely to Cabernet Sauvignon.

 This is one of the early stone wineries built in St. Helena (completed construction in 1873) and originally opened as the JC Weinberger Winery.
-The Weinbergers purchased the original 240 acre estate from Charles and Carolina Krug in 1868.
+The Weinbergers purchased the original 240 acre estate from prominent vintners Charles and Carolina Krug in 1868.
 Starting in 1883 Hannah Weinberger became one of Napa Valley’s first woman winemakers.
 This was because her husband became a victim of St. Helena’s first murder after a disgruntled employee tricked him with a fake telegram and then shot him in broad daylight at the train platform.
+This was March 21, 1882.
 In our experience every ghost winery we have visited in the valley has some interesting history.
 After John’s death, Hannah ran the winery until the start of Prohibition in 1920 when she was forced to close down her production.

 After Prohibition the property changed hands several times until the Ballentines purchased it.
 They then spent 5 years restoring both the home and winery (their home is located on the top two floors above the winery which was converted decades ago from its original winery production space).
 Parts of a prior restoration date from 1938 including the pool – one of the oldest Napa winery pools in the county.
 The gardens behind the winery were designed by well-known landscape architect Thomas Church who in a career that spanned over 40 years designed hundreds of private gardens and also was the landscape design consultant to Stanford University.
 The winery and gardens are on the National Register of Historic Places.

 By 2004 the restorations were complete and the winery was ready for production – over 80 years between vintages.